optimumenergyco/optimum-energy-rubocop/README.md

 ## Installation

 First, add `optimum-energy-rubocop` to your `Gemfile` and run `bundle install`.

-First, add the gem to your `Gemfile`.
 We recommend not locking in the version of the gem because we regularly update this repo as we come across new rules.

 ```
 gem 'optimum-energy-rubocop'